aliiyuu/aliiyuu/README.md

 - Building full-stack apps using **React**, **Next.js**, and **TypeScript**
 - Using **PyTorch**, **scikit-learn**, and **Pandas** to extract insights and tell data-driven stories

-Whether it’s backend infrastructure or user-facing design, I focus on writing **scalable, maintainable code**—always asking: _Who does this serve?
+Whether it’s backend infrastructure or user-facing design, I focus on writing **scalable, maintainable code** and always asking _who does this serve?
 How can it be better, more inclusive, more human?_

 ---